bckohan/django-render-static/doc/source/configuration.rst

         ]
       }

-The ``STATIC_TEMPLATES`` setting closely mirrors the ``TEMPLATES`` setting by defining which template backends should be used.
+The :setting:`STATIC_TEMPLATES` setting closely mirrors the :setting:`TEMPLATES` setting by defining which template backends should be used.
 It extends the standard setting with a few options needed by the static engine including a global context available to all static templates and a set of template specific configuration parameters.
-It's advisable to first read about Django's ``TEMPLATES`` setting.
-The main difference with ``STATIC_TEMPLATES`` is that it supports batch rendering.
+It's advisable to first read about Django's :setting:`TEMPLATES` setting.
+The main difference with :setting:`STATIC_TEMPLATES` is that it supports batch rendering.
 Glob-like patterns can be used to select multiple templates for rendering.
 See :ref:`loaders` for more details.

 Minimal Configuration
 ---------------------

-To run `renderstatic`, If ``STATIC_TEMPLATES`` is not defined in settings.
+To run :django-admin:`renderstatic`, If :setting:`STATIC_TEMPLATES` is not defined in settings.
 Or, if it's an empty dictionary (or None) then the default engine and loaders will be used which is equivalent to:

 .. code-block:: python